AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 -----------------

 Interpolation of vector or scalar data with one input dimension may be accomplished using :code:`vf.InterpTable1D`.
-This class is designed be constructed and behave similarly to scipy's :code:`interp1D` class.
+This class is designed to be constructed and behave similarly to scipy's :code:`interp1D` class.
 To construct a table for interpolating vector data, we pass a list of sorted coordinates values along with an array whose rows or columns are the vectors of values at each each coordinate.
 You may also pass in the data as a list of numpy arrays or lists which include the coordinate element.
 You have the option to choose between linear or cubic interpolation using the kind parameter in the constructor.
 Cubic interpolation is recommended to ensure